-This program and similar medical-sharing ministries are exempt from the rules of the ACA.
-They rely on their members to take care of one another through financial contributions, as well as prayer.
+This program and similar medical-sharing ministries rely on their members to take care of one another through financial contributions, as well as prayer.

 The details work much like typical health insurance.
 Like having a deductible, members choose an amount they’ll contribute as a household before they can submit bills to the community for payment assistance.